kosala1986/gods-unchained/README.md

-# GodsUnchained
+# GodsUnchained – Card Selector

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.
+This project is a single page angular application which shows a list of Gods Unchained cards and allows the user to select a card to be highlighted in the top section.

 ## Getting started